Being Travel Fit, in mind and body: The Definitive Guide

 Is 60 the new 40?
 When can you classify yourself as being ‘old’ rather than ‘middle aged’?
 The truth is, the older you get, the further you distance your self from being considered ‘old’ and all of the stereotypes that are associated with it.
 On average, people feel 20% younger than they are (Horovitz 2019).
 So, the older you get, the larger disparity between your chronological age and the age you feel.
 And this disparity is further widened when we maintain healthy lifestyles.
 With healthy habits, you may not notice the number of years go by as quickly as someone else might.

-According to Horovitz (2019), 10 tips for healthy living and aging well are:
+According to Horovitz (2019), 10 tips for healthy living and ageing well are:

 - Buy sneakers – Investing in sturdy and comfortable sneakers and other quality walking gear, will encourage you to get out and move.
 With the right tools, you will be more likely to use them.
 According to Streets and Saunders in their book The Age-Well Project, regular brisk walking can improve cognition and decrease risk of fatal cardiovascular disease by 24% (2019).
 You can find tips on Selecting Shoes and Socks here.